Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry: Discussion

 To summarize, we investigate the level-spacing statistics of three contact-interacting particles.
 We find strong numerical evidence of chaos for weak interactions.
 The level-spacing distribution interpolates between a Poissonian close to unitarity and a GSE distribution for weak interactions.
 This is well described by the Rosenzweig-Porter model.
-We further investigate longer-range correlations via the number variance and spectral form factor, and similarly found a transition between Poisson and GSE statistics.
+We further investigate long-range correlations via the number variance and spectral form factor, and similarly found a transition between Poisson and GSE statistics.
 These findings do not comply with the BGS conjecture, since the system neither belongs to the symplectic universality class nor is every second energy level missing.
 We suppose that the presence of GSE statistics results from the particular symmetry properties of the system, but additional numerical work is needed to find out which of them or which combination thereof is responsible.
 Lastly, this system can be experimentally realized with cold neutral atoms (e.g.~in microtraps~\cite{serwane2011deterministic, zurn2012fermionization, zurn2013pairing, murmann2015two,reynolds2020direct}) where the short-range van-der-Waals interaction is well approximated by a contact interaction, or by realizing the dilute limit \cite{Werner2012} of an optical lattice quantum simulator \cite{Gross2017,Schafer2020}.
-The survival probability is a dynamical quantity closely related to the spectral form factor~\cite{torres2017dynamical, torres2018generic, zarate2023generalized}, and there are detailed proposals on how to measure it experimentally~\cite{daug2023many}.
+The spectral from factor can be measured by way of the survival probability~\cite{torres2017dynamical, torres2018generic, zarate2023generalized, daug2023many}.
+However, this requires preparing the system in an even superposition of all states of the symmetry subspace in question.
+In the system considered in this work this means preparing the system in an even superposition of states of one particular center-of-mass eigenstate and one particular relative angular momentum quantum number.
+It is unclear how such a state could be prepared experimentally.